pingcap/tispark/docs/datasource_api_userguide.md

 TiSpark only supports the `Append` SaveMode.
 This behavior is controlled by the `replace` option.
 The default value is `false`.

-In addition, if `replace` is true, data to be inserted is duplicated before the insertion.
+In addition, if `replace` is true, data to be inserted is deduplicated before the insertion.

 + If `replace` is `true`: